 So you have a Windows Mail .eml file?
-What is it, and how can you make sense of it?
+What is it, and how can you see what is in it?

 To create a .eml file using Windows Live Mail, start by going to the program’s main menu.
 Second, single click on any email displayed in the message list (don’t open it, just highlight it).
 Third, click the the far left button in the tool ribbon, choose “Save as File,” and the select a location to save the file.
 Your message will be saved as a .eml file.